machine19/machine19.github.io/README.md

 - Wednesday, 10:00am: Chalkboard Tutorial (introductory level machine learning for physicists)
 - Thursday, 1:30pm: Seminar
 - Friday, 3:30pm: **Machine19 Unplugged**, un-recorded discussion.
 Topics to be determined by you, the participants, each week.

+Following the Friday discussion there will be a social event at the Munger residence.
+Details will be announced weekly.

 ----------------